 This post “Puerto Plata Outback Safari with Outback Adventures” is not sponsored, but contain some affiliate links.
 For more information on the sponsored post and/or affiliate link policy, please click here.

-The first excursion for vacation in Puerto Plata was a full day Outback Safari by Outback Adventures; given a Certificate of Excellence on Trip Advisor.
-The tour included a ride to the Puerto Plata’s countryside, visiting a middle-class Dominican home, backyard plantation, a Dominican primary school, lunch and recreational time at the beach and river.
-There was also unlimited rum, soft drinks and water, taking advantage of the water and soft drinks since feeling sick after leaving the resort.
+The first excursion for my vacation in Puerto Plata was a full day Outback Safari by Outback Adventures.
+The tour included a ride to Puerto Plata’s countryside, visiting a middle-class Dominican home, backyard plantation, a Dominican primary school, lunch, and recreational time at the beach and river.
+There was also unlimited rum, soft drinks, and water, taking advantage of the water and soft drinks since feeling sick after leaving the resort.

-Description and view of the Dominican home reminded me much like a typical middle-class Caribbean house; small living and dining room with one or two bedrooms housing 5-6 people with a separate shower and bathroom outside.
+Description and view of the Dominican home reminded me of a typical middle-class Caribbean house.
+It had a small living and dining room with one or two bedrooms housing 5-6 people with a separate shower and bathroom outside.
 Behind the house, we explored the plantation and had the ability to taste the coffee and chocolate harvested on site.

 Lunch included fried chicken, white rice and a pinto bean sauce with optional salad and fruit; reminding me of the food served at the Dominican restaurant by my house.
 After eating, we were given the opportunity to purchase the chocolate and coffee packaged at the plantation, liquor, wine, mamajuana, art and handmade jewelry in the “Rum Shack”.